 - References: Discretion of the author, but must remain consistent throughout the proposal.
-Note: All proposals not adhering to the established formatting and page limits will be returned without review.
+Note: Proposals not adhering to the established formatting and page limits will be returned without review.

-- For seed funding: Statement of problem to be addressed or research question to be studied in non-technical language;
+- Statement of problem to be addressed or research question to be studied in non-technical language;

 - Brief description of your proposed solution to the problem or how your proposed hypothesis will extend the base of scholarly knowledge about the problem;

 - Brief description of the objectives of the project and the anticipated results and outcomes;

 - Scientific, scholarly, or artistic significance of the project.

 - Broader impacts of the project to develop any or all of the following: